Wearing the skull and crossbones (THE MOTTO) with pride

 - Able to operate independently and at reach

-- Able to rely upon his cunning to survive and find
+- Able to rely upon their cunning to survive and find

 - Culturally attuned and inquisitive

-A Royal Lancer is trained to be able to operate and maintain a wide variety of vehicles, weapons and communication systems, understand his commander’s intent and above all be able to think independently to achieve his aim.
+A Royal Lancer is trained to be able to operate and maintain a wide variety of vehicles, weapons and communication systems, understand their commander’s intent and above all be able to think independently to achieve their aim.

-The Royal Lancers are 12 Armoured Infantry Brigade’s Armoured Cavalry Regiment based in Catterick, North Yorkshire.
+The Regiment is based in Catterick, North Yorkshire.

 Cambrai Lines, Munster Barracks, Catterick Garrison